Kochava/kochava-tracker-ios-gk-sdk-cocoapod/README.md

 <img src="https://storage.googleapis.com/kochava-web/2016/07/Kochava-horizontal-black-800x154.png" width="260" />

+## Deprecation Notice

+This module was deprecated on March 9th, 2023.
+Please contact support@kochava.com if you have any questions.

 ## KochavaTracker iOS SDK (GameKit Variant)

 The KochavaTracker iOS SDK allows advertisers to integrate a single SDK to leverage the hundreds of ad network and publisher partners integrated with Kochava.
 This limits the number of 3rd party SDKs required to run a successful UA strategy and greatly reduces complexity during update cycles.